 As a result, further collaborative modelling has been undertaken by ORH which has confirmed that this change requires additional response capacity, specifically in terms of single responder / car capacity.
-No additional funding has been announced at the time of writing for 2022/23 for any further growth in front line response.

-In addition, the COVID-19 pandemic has also had a significant impact, changing patterns of demand as the waves have progressed, and changing operational processes (for example the donning and doffing of personal protective equipment) which have impacted on response times and flow.
+In addition, the COVID-19 pandemic also had a significant impact, changing patterns of demand as the waves have progressed, and changing operational processes (for example the donning and doffing of personal protective equipment) which have impacted on response times and flow.

 As a service, it is acknowledged that absence rates are unsustainably high though patterns of increase do have strong correlation to the waves of the pandemic.
-The pre-existing Managing Attendance Policy for NHS Wales was appropriately adjusted to exclude Covid related absences from management action and at the time of writing these arrangements are expected to conclude on 30 June 2022.
-Further, and perhaps as a reaction to the unprecedented delays which staff are encountering at hospitals, rates of attendance are improving more slowly than we would ideally like.
+Following the pandemic, and perhaps as a reaction to the unprecedented delays which staff are encountering at hospitals, rates of attendance are improving more slowly than we would ideally like.